Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 By introducing sub-controllers in openPnP, it is now possible to delegate various tasks to various controllers.This project builds on that feature.
 Each z-axis subcontroller, will connect to the mainframe by either USB or CAN

 Files are made with Kicad Nightly Build.
+If you have the latest stable releace installed, you can install the Nightly build next to it in eg. KicadNightly folder.
+Just dont install systam variables, which is chosen in the install guide.

 ![TOP](https://github.com/Juanduino/THE-DIMMER_M4SDRV_V1/blob/master/Images/TOP.PNG)